-It resembles a pizza, but I wouldn’t be so presumptuous as to call it one.
-This Asian flatbread is topped with flavours from North-East Asia.
-The natto, kimchi, and yuzu kosho bring complex fermented notes to complement the classic tomato and cheese.
+Perhaps more appropriately called an Asian flatbread, this Asian pizza is topped with flavours from North-East Asia.
+The natto, kimchi, and yuzu kosho bring complex fermented and spicy notes to complement the classic tomato and cheese.

 These three key ingredients, the natto, kimchi, and yuzu kosho, are something of an acquired taste.
 They are each so interesting, their history, how they are made, and of course, how they taste.
 Acquire a taste for these amazing foods.
 And then, after trying this Asian flatbread, try this soba salad with natto and kimchi.